Ray Evrard

-Raymond E. Evrard (September 20, 1895 – March 21, 1974) was an attorney and the second president of the Green Bay Football Corporation, the non-profit organization that owns the Green Bay Packers.
-In addition to his role as Packers president for one year, Evrard also served on the Packers board of directors and was the team's lawyer until 1929.
+Raymond E. Evrard (September 20, 1895 – March 21, 1974) was an attorney and the second president of the Green Bay Football Corporation, the non-profit organization that owns the Green Bay Packers (now known as Green Bay Packers, Inc. In addition to his role as Packers president for one year, Evrard also served on the Packers board of directors and was the team's lawyer until 1929.
 Evrard was also elected for three terms as district attorney of Brown County, Wisconsin, serving from 1922 to 1929.
 He continued practicing law until the 1970s.
 Evrard played an important, yet often overlooked role in helping to organize the Packers during the team's early years through his various leadership roles.
 Evrard died on March 21, 1974.

 Early life

-Raymond E. Evrard was born on September 20, 1895 in Green Bay, Wisconsin to Joseph and Mary (née Hussin) Evrard.
+Evrard was born on September 20, 1895, in Green Bay, Wisconsin, to Joseph and Mary (née Hussin) Evrard.
 His family's farm, which was established in 1874 by his grandmother Desire Evrard, was located on the current site of St. Mary's Hospital Medical Center on the west side of Green Bay.
 He was an alumnus of Green Bay West High School and enrolled at Marquette University at the age of 17.
 At the age of 21, he graduated with a law degree before serving in World War I as an artillery instructor based at Fort Sheridan in Lake County, Illinois.
 He left the United States Army in 1919 at the rank of lieutenant.

 Legal career

 At the age of 21, Evrard became the youngest lawyer in Wisconsin at the time.
 He went to work for the law firm of Sheridan, Evans and Merrill, which would eventually be renamed to Sheridan and Evrard.
-Evrard was elected as district attorney for Brown County, Wisconsin in 1922, serving in that position for three terms until 1929.
+Evrard was elected as district attorney for Brown County, Wisconsin, in 1922, serving in that position for three terms until 1929.
 During his time as district attorney, he won 34 consecutive jury verdicts and was a well-known enforcer of alcohol restrictions stemming from the implementation of Prohibition in the United States.
 In one month alone he issued 114 citations for alcohol-related offenses, although most of these were dismissed because juries were unwilling to convict.
 He also served as the president of the Wisconsin District Attorney's Association.

 After his time as district attorney, he became well known for representing labor unions in Brown County in the 1930s.
 He practiced law with his brother Francis Evrard in Green Bay, first with Sheridan, Evans and Merrill.
 They then formed their own firm, which was called Evrard & Evrard, but would later go on to become Evrard, Evrard, Duffy, Holman & Faulds.
 He also was a political lobbyist, most notably for the Wisconsin fishing industry on Lake Superior and Lake Michigan.
 He was recognized by the Brown County Bar Association in 1966 for his 50th anniversary as a practicing lawyer and was awarded a lifetime membership in the Marquette Alumni Association, among other honors.